Further information regarding different modes of study can be found below.

 Please note, students studying on a Student visa are not permitted to study on a part-time basis.

 Split-study (over two years)

 Students taking the programme by split-study undertake full-time study for a minimum of one term in Year 1, before then breaking for 12 months and returning to undertake the remainder of the programme in Year 2, resuming on a full-time basis.
 The proposed date for the split must be agreed with the programme director.
-With split-study, both Paper 1 and Paper 2 of the formal exams may be taken at the end of Year 1 or at the end of Year 2, providing the necessary formal teaching has been completed and after agreement from the programme director.

 All MPhil/PhD students initially register for an MPhil.
 Although some students choose to take an MPhil only (2 year programme), most go on to a PhD (3-4 year programme).
 The maximum registration period for a full-time PhD is 4 years.
 MPhil/PhD students must spend at least 9 months of their programme full-time in London.
 These months do not have to be consecutive and the times spent in London would be agreed with the supervisor.
 Students usually spend the first 9 to 12 months at LSHTM to prepare for an upgrading process from MPhil to PhD.
 Other than the required 9 months in London, students can work on their PhD wherever necessary to undertake data collection, fieldwork or laboratory work and write their thesis.